 dotPeek for convenient decompilation [free C# IL]

 dotPeek is the free decompiler by Jetbrains.
-It runs as standalone and is also naturally integrated within Resharper and thus, within Visual Studio.
+It runs as a standalone.
+The tool also naturally integrates within Resharper and thus, within Visual Studio and Rider.
 It has ILSpy features listed above plus:

-- ILSpy search and navigation are great but imagine having the Resharper super-polished search and navigation features on decompiled code.
+- ILSpy search and navigation are great.
+However, imagine having the Resharper or Rider super-polished search and navigation features on decompiled code.
 It’s what you get with dotPeek!

 - IL Viewer panel (see the screenshot below) is quite useful.
 For each C# decompiled statement, the IL Viewer panel highlights the corresponding IL instructions.
-To us this is very useful because we include IL Offset into our production stack traces.
-Thus with the dotPeek IL Viewer we can quickly assess the culprit C# line from a production crash.
-Notice that ILSpy has a “IL with C#” decompilation mode, where each C# statement is shown as a comment preceding its corresponding group of IL instructions, but I find it less convenient than IL Viewer.
+To us, this is very useful because we include IL Offset into our production stack traces.
+Thus with the dotPeek IL Viewer, we can quickly assess the culprit C# line from a production crash.
+Notice that ILSpy has an “IL with C#” decompilation mode.
+In this mode, each C# statement is shown as a comment preceding its corresponding group of IL instructions, but I find it less convenient than IL Viewer.

-dotPeek has a downside though: on my beefy machine it takes 10 seconds to start.
-I guess it shares a lot of DLLs with Resharper that notoriously slows down Visual Studio startup.
+dotPeek has a downside though: on a beefy machine it takes 10 seconds to start.
+I guess it shares a lot of DLLs with Resharper which notoriously slows down Visual Studio startup.
 On the same beefy machine Visual Studio 2022 takes 11 seconds to open the 160 projects & 4.200 classes of the OrchadCore solution.

-On a personal note, dotPeek used to be the .NET decompiler I used regularly.
-But the slow startup led me to use more and more ILSpy that is quite fast, not only for the startup but for decompilation as well.
+We used to rely on dotPeek for our regular decompilation.
+But the slow startup led us to use more and more ILSpy which is quite fast, not only for the startup but for decompilation as well.
 It is also reactive on all commands and has lightweight and convenient redistribution (3MB zipped to xcopy).
 Now I mostly use ILSpy and keep dotPeek for its Process Explorer and C# + IL Viewer features when needed.

-dnSpy is the .NET Decompiler used by .NET gurus, experts in security and hackers that want to have a bit-perfect control over a .NET assembly. dnSpy is open-sourced on github and is now (March 2023) maintained under the dnSpyEx branch.
+dnSpy is the .NET Decompiler used by .NET gurus, experts in security, and hackers who want to have a bit-perfect control over a .NET assembly.
+The tool is open-sourced on github and is now (March 2023) maintained under the dnSpyEx branch.
 Just download the latest release to try it straight.

-The screenshot below shows all the assembly metadata tokens and offsets that the mere-mortal .NET developer don’t need.
-Actually dnSpy is much more than a decompiler.
+The screenshot below shows all the assembly metadata tokens and offsets that the mere-mortal .NET developer doesn’t need.
+Actually, dnSpy is much more than a decompiler.
 It can also run and debug a compiled assembly as shown by the screenshot below.
-The breakpoint I set with F9 is just hit 2 seconds after pressing F5 to start debugging.
-What’s impressing is that the PDB generation step explained above is implicit and very fast.
+The breakpoint set with F9 is just hit 2 seconds after pressing F5 to start debugging.
+What’s impressive is that the PDB generation step explained above is implicit and very fast.
 Note that dnSpy can also attach to a running process and debug the decompiled code of its assemblies!

 As if it was not enough dnSpy is also an assembly editor.
 Thus dnSpy supersedes the tool Reflexil developed by my friend Sébastien Lebreton for editing IL.